-When homeowners decide to look for a new air conditioning system, they have many contractors to choose from and often receive 2 to 3 estimates.
+When homeowners decide to look for a new air conditioning system, they have many contractors to choose from and often receive 2 to 3 estimates during cost calculation.

 An in-home evaluation from an HVAC specialist will typically last about an hour.
-During this time, they will perform inspections to determine the exact sizing of the system needed and how to design the perfect system to meet the homeowner’s needs and wants for a home air conditioning system.
+During this time, they will perform inspections to determine the exact air conditioner size needed for the home and how to design the perfect system to meet the homeowner’s needs and wants for a home air conditioning system.

 Once a homeowner decides on a contractor and system, the home air conditioning installation can be scheduled.
-In the springtime before the weather turns hot, most heating & air conditioning companies are able to schedule air conditioning installations either the next day or within the week.
+In the springtime, before the weather turns hot, most air conditioning and heating companies are able to schedule air conditioning installations either the next day or within the week.
 When the weather turns hot and heat waves hit, home air conditioning installation scheduling can be anywhere from 1 to 3 weeks out.
-When gathering estimates, homeowners should begin consideration before the summer heat waves.
+When gathering estimates, homeowners should begin consideration before the summer heatwaves.

 For a typical mid-size home, a home air conditioning system will take approximately 4-6 hours.
 That is for the replacement only of the air conditioning portion of a split system.

 Did you know that on a humid day, an air conditioner can produce as many as 5 gallons of drainage water for use?
-Air conditioning was actually invented to remove humidity from the air and produce cool air as a by-product.
+Air conditioning was actually invented to remove humidity from the air and produce cool air as a by-product – talk about efficiency!

-If homeowners are replacing their entire systems, both the furnace and the air conditioner, the installation can take about a day to a day and a half.
+If homeowners decide to replace their entire system, both the furnace and the air conditioner, the installation can take about a day to a day and a half.

-If homeowners are adding central air conditioning and heat for the first time, the installation could take up to five days if new ducting needs to be installed.
+If homeowners are adding central air conditioning and central heating for the first time, the installation could take up to five days if new ducting needs to be installed.

 But What About Mini Split Systems?

-A mini-split system is a great option in San Diego where there are a lot of craftsman style homes, or in homes with only wall heaters or no ducting.
-Mini splits are designed for zone control, so if homeowners have a lot of space and want to control usage throughout their home, a mini split is the best option.
+A mini-split system is a great option in San Diego where there are a lot of craftsman style homes, or in homes with only wall heaters or no air ducts.
+Mini-splits are designed for zone control, so if homeowners have a lot of space and want to control usage throughout their home, a mini-split is the best option.

-Ductless mini splits are great because they do not require ducting.
-That is why in older craftsman style homes or large spaces, they can perform better and cost a little less because new ducting does not have to be installed.
+Ductless mini-splits are great because they do not require ducting.
+That is why in older craftsman style homes or large spaces, they can perform better and cost a little less because new ducts and vents do not have to be installed.

-For all new heating & air conditioning system installations, there will be some minor drywall cuts.
+For all new heating and air conditioning system installations, there will be some minor drywall cuts.
 Typically, HVAC specialists can repair minor drywall, but there will be times when a reconstruction division will be needed to do patches and finish work.
-This should always be worked into the overall estimate for the systems installation.
+This should always be worked into the overall estimate for the installation of the system.